 Let’s break it down into the supplements that have the most evidence:

-- Zinc: This seems to have the most support, especially higher dose use of lozenges containing zinc gluconate or zinc acetate.
+- Zinc: This seems to have the most support, especially higher doses (>75 mg daily) of lozenges containing zinc gluconate or zinc acetate.
 Some good studies show reduction in cough, runny nose, headache, sore throat and overall time of illness.
 But side effects are common, especially nausea and a bad taste in the mouth.
 Also, definitely do not do the zinc nasal sprays, which have clear evidence to permanently cause loss of smell.
-The data suggests you should stick with lozenges and not pills; the ideal dose seems to be at least 40 mg, and is most effective at more than 75 mg daily, usually divided into at least three times a day.
-I see a few popular brands with 5 mg zinc each, which seems far too low to work.
+The data suggests you should stick with lozenges and not pills.
+I see a few brands of logenzes up to 30 mg each, which at three times a day would help.
+I see a few popular brands with only 5 mg zinc each, which seems far too low to work.
 I wouldn’t advise using these for children.

 - Echinacea: This is probably the one you’ve heard about, and the evidence is encouraging — but not totally clear.
 Some “double-blind, placebo-controlled studies have found that various forms and species of echinacea can reduce the symptoms and duration of a common cold, at least in adults.
 The best evidence is for products that include the above-ground portion of E. purpurea rather than the root.”
-But it’s very difficult for me, or anyone, to recommend a proper dose, as studies have used multiple regimens via drops, pills and teas, also using many types of echinacea, as well as different combinations of root and plant.
-Here’s a nice list from ConsumerLab showing which brands in the USA have proper amounts of the herb.
+But it’s very difficult for me to recommend a proper dose, as studies have used multiple regimens via drops, pills and teas, also using many types of echinacea, as well as different combinations of root and plant.
+Here’s a useful list of test results from ConsumerLab showing which brands in the USA have proper amounts of the herb.

 - Andrographis peniculata: An Indian herb very popular in Ayurvedic medicine and now in Europe, I think this actually has some good evidence.
 A handful of double-blind, placebo-controlled have shown benefit in reducing the duration and severity of cold symptoms, especially cough.
 An excellent meta-analysis of herbals from Germany showed significant improvement in severity and duration of a cough, especially via liquid formulation.
 The usual dose seems to be 48-500mg of the andrographolide aerial parts, usually divided three times a day.
 You can find a good list of andrographis brands on iherb.com.
 I keep reading about a Swedish patented combination with eleutherococcus and sambucus (Kan Jang Plus), but I don’t see it sold anywhere in the USA.

-- Pelargonium sidoides: This is an interesting herbal, very popular in Europe and perhaps should be more popular here in the USA.
-That same German meta-analysis I mentioned above found strong evidence that it helped with cough, fevers, and sore throat — including for children as young as one year old.
+- Pelargonium sidoides (Umckaloabo): This is an interesting herbal, very popular in Europe and perhaps should be more popular here in the USA.
+That same German meta-analysis I mentioned above found strong evidence that it helped with cough, fevers, and sore throat — including for children as young as one year old, although the German independent Institute for Quality and Efficiency in Health Care says it shouldn’t be used for children under six years.
 The Cochrane Library also reviewed this herb and concluded, “P. sidoides may be effective in alleviating symptoms of acute rhinosinusitis and the common cold in adults, but doubt exists.”
 As with andrographis, the liquids and syrups were better than tablets.
 I see on iHerb a series of pelargonium products called Umcka with good reviews.

 - Probiotics: Probiotics actually have pretty good evidence that taking them for months, especially over the winter, can markedly improve both the frequency and the severity of colds — for kids and for adults (as does vitamin D).
 That’s great news!
 But for symptom relief during a cold, the evidence is much more scant.
 I couldn’t find one good study for this; none of the groups above recommend probiotics as treatment.